Here are the colorful, quirky characters of Diner Dash!

 - Ascend to a Higher Plane of Existence: In the first Diner Dash she becomes a gold-skinned, white-haired, four-armed goddess by another goddess who was impressed with her waitressing skills.

-- The Cameo: She appears in all of the Dash spin-offs.
+- The Cameo: With the exception of the SpongeBob SquarePants Dolled-Up Installment for obvious reasons, she appears in all of the Dash spin-offs.